 Ministry of Education and Research

-The Ministry of Education and Research is responsible for the Government’s education, research and youth policy.
-The Ministry works on issues including school performance, conditions for teachers, study financing and living conditions for young people.
+The Ministry of Education and Research is responsible for the Government’s education and research.
+The Ministry works on issues including school performance, conditions for teachers and study financing.

 News from Ministry of Education and Research

 Matilda Ernkrans to visit Hannover Messe and meet German Minister of Education and Research

 On Sunday 31 March, Minister for Higher Education and Research Matilda Ernkrans will travel to Germany to visit Hannover Messe, the world’s largest trade fair.
 Ms Ernkrans will meet Germany’s Minister of Education and Research Anja Karliczek and others.

 British citizens to be exempt from tuition fees after Brexit